FahimZaman/LDSeg/README.md

 2. [GlaS (2D)](https://www.kaggle.com/datasets/sani84/glasmiccai2015-gland-segmentation)
 3. [knee (3D)](https://nda.nih.gov/oai/):

-For demo purpose, few examples of source images, label images and the model weights of the GlaS dataset are added in the 'data' directory.
+For demo purpose, few examples of source images, label images and the model weights of the GlaS and Knee dataset are added in the 'data' directory.

 ## Model Architecture
 ![method](assets/Method.png)